 In a parallel agile team structure, everyone’s job changes per sprint.
 Full disclosure; this isn’t the easiest structure to manage.
-Each sprint links back to one skill which all members will be required to have.
+Each sprint links back to one skill that all members will be required to have.
 For example, a team of developers will write code in one sprint.
-In the next sprint, a team of testers get involved.
+In the next sprint, a team of testers gets involved.
 This again can result in your project moving at a glacial pace because members can’t utilize any other skill they might have in one sprint.

 3.5 Agile Product sub-team